worldline/vuejs-training/docs/tooling/README.md

 ✔ Add Vue Router for Single Page Application development?
 No ✔ Add Pinia for state management?
 No
 ✔ Add Vitest for Unit Testing? ...
 Yes
+✔ Add an end to end testing solution ?
+Cypress
-✔ Add Cypress for testing?
+✔ Add ESLint for code quality? ...
 Yes
-✔ Add ESLint for code quality? ...
+✔ Add Prettier for code formatting? ...
+Yes
+✔ Add Vue Devtools 7 extension for debugging ? ...
 Yes

 Scaffolding project in ./search-films...
 Done.